 |---|---|---|

 Specificity | Lists multiple specific concrete actions: read, post, check mentions, post tweets, search.
-Also specifies authentication methods (app bearer tokens, OAuth 1.0a) which adds technical specificity. | 3 / 3 |
+Also specifies authentication methods (app bearer tokens, OAuth 1.0a), which adds technical specificity. | 3 / 3 |

-Completeness | Clearly answers 'what does this do' (read/post to X/Twitter, check mentions, post tweets, search) and provides technical context about auth methods, but lacks an explicit 'Use when...' clause with trigger guidance, which caps this at 2 per the rubric guidelines. | 2 / 3 |
+Completeness | Clearly answers 'what' (read, post, check mentions, search via API with specific auth methods), but lacks an explicit 'Use when...' clause.
+The when is only implied by the actions listed, which caps this at 2 per the rubric guidelines. | 2 / 3 |

 Trigger Term Quality | Includes strong natural trigger terms users would say: 'X', 'Twitter', 'API', 'mentions', 'tweets', 'search', 'post'.
 Covers both the old and new platform names (X/Twitter), which is excellent for matching user queries. | 3 / 3 |